christianaaronschroeder/music-chat-tracker/README.md

 ## Dev Environment Setup
 ### Requirements
 This project should be run on MacOS with Messages signed in and synced.
 But it could be setup to work on a different OS as long there is a `chat.db` sqlite database of the messages available.
-You will need both Rust and PHP installed:
+You will need Rust installed:
 - [Install Rust](https://www.rust-lang.org/tools/install) `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
-- [Install PHP](https://www.php.net/manual/en/install.macosx.packages.php) `brew install php` (planning to remove PHP as a requirement)

 ### IDE
 We prefer to use VSCode: